Ex-homicide prosecutor challenges St. Louis circuit attorney

 The death of George Floyd, a Black man who died in May after being pinned at the neck by a white Minneapolis police officer, spurred calls for wholesale changes in the criminal justice system, especially how police, prosecutors and the courts treat Black people.
 At the same time, Republicans, including President Donald Trump, are focusing on law and order.
 Gov. Mike Parson spent last week traveling the state touting his plan to push back against violent crime.

-Bill Hall, a professor of political science at Webster University in suburban St. Louis, said everything is convalescing in Gardner’s re-election bid.
+Bill Hall, a professor of political science at Webster University in suburban St. Louis, said everything is coalescing in Gardner’s re-election bid.

 “The focus is on St. Louis,” Hall said.